Final Poster Session Abstracts

 Executive Director, The New Kitchen

 Abstract: The purpose of this historical and cultural exploration is to question and increase awareness around the pivotal role of eating culture on healthy eating.
-Over the past few decades there has been an explosion of resources to encourage healthy eating, yet health conditions have continued to deteriorate.
-A key question is why we have such trouble feeding ourselves well with so many healthy cookbooks, cooking shows, diet and nutrition books and time-saving kitchen gadgets and appliances to help us?
+Over the past few decades, there has been an explosion of resources to encourage healthy eating, yet health conditions have deteriorated.
+A key question is why we have such trouble feeding ourselves well with so many healthy cookbooks, cooking shows, diet and nutrition books, and time-saving kitchen gadgets and appliances to help us?
 Three decades of work in client kitchens and the cooking classroom, along with input from historical and cultural research, reveal an often-overlooked root cause, i.e., the limited thinking we bring to the kitchen and meal making.
 Our current “Convenience Eating Culture” has made us think it is perfectly fine and even necessary in our busy world to eat a diet of processed foods.
 It has also encouraged a convenience approach to how we prepare meals, i.e., the belief that someone else will take care of our food needs, so we needn’t bother with the old-fashioned, outmoded chore of making health-giving food.
 This approach is detrimental, even deadly, for clients who must make dietary changes.
-The denigration of making and eating real, whole food meals essentially bars clients from the kitchen, the pathway to a lifelong healthy diet.
-The resulting eating deficiencies demand attention to new avenues of inquiry: Are healthy eating shortfalls as much a cultural as an individual level problem?
-Can clients meet with better eating success by understanding the cultural forces influencing.
+The denigration of making and eating real, whole-food meals essentially bars clients from the kitchen, the pathway to a lifelong healthy diet.
+The resulting eating deficiencies demand attention to new avenues of inquiry: Are healthy eating shortfalls as much a cultural as an individual-level problem?
+Can clients meet with better-eating success by understanding the cultural forces influencing them?
 Their food choices and re-instilling a sense of worthiness around meal making?
 Can a New Eating Culture offering broad-based value and support for healthy eating be a new tool in the practitioner’s toolbox to help improve dietary compliance?
 What does a supportive New Eating Culture look like?

 Title: Holistically Tackling Weight Management Around the World